AvolitesLtd/TitanManual/websitev2/versioned_docs/version-14.0/chases/chase-playback.md

-When you fire a chase, the wheels and <Keys.HardKey>Stop</Keys.HardKey>/<Keys.HardKey>Go</Keys.HardKey> buttons are automatically allocated to control the speed and crossfade of the chase - this is called **connecting** the chase.
+When you fire a chase, the wheels and <Keys.HardKey>Stop</Keys.HardKey>/<Keys.HardKey>Go</Keys.HardKey> buttons are automatically allocated to control the speed and crossfade of the chase - this is called <strong>connecting</strong> the chase.
 If you have more than one chase running, you can choose which chase is connected to the controls using the
 <Keys.HardKey>Connect/Cue</Keys.HardKey> button (this button may also be labelled <Keys.HardKey>Connect</Keys.HardKey> or <Keys.HardKey>Cue</Keys.HardKey> depending on the console).